perara/wg-manager/README.md

 | LOG_LEVEL        | Logging level of gunicorn/python                                         | info        |
 | ADMIN_USERNAME   | Default admin username on database creation                              | admin       |
 | ADMIN_PASSWORD   | Default admin password on database creation                              | admin       |

 # Usage
 When docker container is started, go to http://localhost:80

+### Importing existing configuration
+1. Click the Import configuration button in the right pane
+2. Select all relevant server and client files.
+There is a few cases here:
+    1. If you only provide a server configuration.
+Everything will load fine, but you cannot export peer.configurations
+    2. If you provide both client and server configurations.
+Everything should work ok
+    3. Client should have [Interface] and [Peer] defined.
+Currently only supporting clients with 1 peer section.

 # Reverse Proxy
 Use jwilder/nginx-proxy or similar.